KNRS-FM

-KNRS-FM (105.9 MHz) is a commercial radio station, licensed to Centerville, Utah, and broadcasting to Salt Lake City metropolitan area, using the branding "Talk Radio 105.9."
-KNRS-FM simulcasts a talk radio format with sister station KNRS (570 AM).
-The studios are on South Decker Lake Drive in West Valley City.

-The station's transmitter tower is on Farnsworth Peak, in the Oquirrh Mountains, 18 mi southwest of Salt Lake City, KNRS-FM broadcasts using HD Radio technology.
+KNRS-FM (105.9 MHz, "Talk Radio 105.9") is a commercial radio station licensed to Centerville, Utah, United States, and serving the Salt Lake City metropolitan area.
+Owned by iHeartMedia, KNRS-FM simulcasts a talk radio format with KNRS (570 AM).
+The studios are on South Decker Lake Drive in West Valley City, and the transmitter is sited on Farnsworth Peak in the Oquirrh Mountains, 18 mi southwest of Salt Lake City.
+KNRS-FM broadcasts using HD Radio technology.

 History

+Easy listening: 1979-1990

 On December 24, 1979, the station originally signed on as KCGL at 105.5 FM.
 It was powered at only 500 watts and offered easy listening music for the northern suburbs of Salt Lake City.

+Country: 1990-1992

 In 1990, the station switched to country music as KBCK (K-Buck), carrying Buck Owens' "Real Country" network.

+Triple A: 1992-2001

 In 1992, the station got a major power boost and increase in antenna height while moving to 105.7 MHz, now covering much of the Salt Lake City metropolitan area.
-The call sign changed to KUMT, as "105.7 The Mountain", airing an adult album alternative (AAA) format.
+The call sign changed to KUMT, as "105.7 The Mountain", airing an adult album alternative (Triple A) format.

+Modern rock: 2001-2005

 From November 2001 until November 2005, the station's call letters were KCPX identifying itself as "Channel 105-7" and airing a modern rock format.
 (KCPX had been the call letters for one of Salt Lake City's legendary Top 40 stations, at 1320 AM and 98.7 FM.)

+Triple A: 2005-2007

 From November 2005 until November 1, 2007, the station returned to an adult album alternative format as KXRV, branded as "105.7 The River, Quality Music from Then and Now".

+Country: 2007-2009

 Beginning on November 1, 2007, KXRV returned to a country format, branded "My Country 105.7", featuring voice mail messages from listeners, with no live DJs.
 Pre-recorded tags were heard after each song noting the title and artist.
 The call letters were changed to KTMY on January 17, 2008, to reflect the new format.

+Spanish: 2009

 In January 2009, the station flipped to Spanish-language adult contemporary music as "La Preciosa 105.7".

+Talk: 2009-present

 In August 2009, KTMY switched to KNRS-FM, and began carrying its current talk radio format.
 On October 8, 2015, at 5 p.m., KNRS-FM moved up the dial from 105.7 FM to 105.9 FM, rebranding as "Talk Radio 105.9".